 The sport management (SM) major is a four-year full-time program of study that is designed to prepare students to excel in the sport industry.
 SM students are guided through coursework and hands-on experiences within the sport industry that allow each student to focus on the ever-changing intricacies of the sport environment from multiple contexts.
 Within the curriculum, students are encouraged to explore the area(s) of sport they are most interested in, ranging anywhere from local non-profits to national and international professional franchises.

-The sport management degree is designed to prepare students for employment in local, state, regional, national or international level sporting and recreation organizations.
-The course work includes 56 credit hours.
-To enhance employment prospects, candidates in this option are required to have a minor in Business Administration (24 credits) to enhance the employment prospect of each student.
+The SM degree is designed to prepare students for employment in local, state, regional, national or international level sporting and recreation organizations.
+The curriculum covers 50 credit hours in total and includes a Minor in Business Administration (24 credits) to enhance the employment prospect of each student.

 The SM internship is the capstone course for all SM majors.
 Students participating in an internship will undertake 516 hours of on-the-job training experience across 12 class credits (43 hours per credit).
-In consultation with the student's adviser, each student is required to secure his or her own internship.
+In consultation with the student's adviser, each student is required to secure their own internship.
 Past internship placement sites include local, regional, national and international organizations.
 For further information, students are encouraged to review the internship information link provided.